pdf-raku/PDF-Native-raku/README.md

 ### `Lib::PDF::Reader`

 Reading of PDF content.
-Only method so far implemented is `read-entries` for the reading of cross reference segments.
+Only method so far implemented is `read-xref` for the fast reading of cross reference indices.
 ```
 use Lib::PDF::Reader;